Campus Improvement Plan

 Strategy 1: Every SBAI secondary student will meet with counselor to ensure CCMR readiness is being met.

-Strategy's Expected Result/Impact: All students at SBAI will meet CCMR readiness standards.
+Strategy's Expected Result/Impact: All students will demonstrate CCMR readiness prior to entering high school

 Goals